What to look for when buying grass seed

 - Bad Varieties of Grass Seed: There are too many to list, but stay away from varieties such as Annual Ryegrass, Annual Bluegrass, Rough Bluegrass, K-51 Tall Fescue, Bentgrass, Zoysiagrass, Bermudagrass, etc.

-Is your seed certified by a member of the Association of Official Seed Certifying Agencies?
 These laboratories rate seed cultivars.
-They determine if the manufacturer is being true to what is stated to be in their bag, and also classify how good the seed is.
-There is extensive research done each year to genetically engineer seed to perform better against drought, disease, and insects.
+Reputable labs determine the following: is the manufacturer is being true to what is stated to be in their bag?
+Laboratories also classify how good the seed is.
+There is extensive research done each year to genetically engineer seed. perform better against drought, disease, and insects.
 The old cultivars of even 15 years ago just aren’t as good as some of the new ones.
 This is why frequent aeration and over-seeding is good to do to introduce these new cultivars into your lawn.

 After you pick the right seed for your area, be sure to use proper seeding methods to get the best results.
 We understand the task of selecting the best seed for your lawn can be more than most people want to handle, and may just want to leave the seeding to the lawn care experts.
 We do our research to find and buy high-quality grass seed, and use proper methods to make it a success.
 If you would like some professional help with performing your lawn renovation or choosing which seed is right for your lawn, please don’t hesitate to contact us.